reddy8686/govind_project/README.md

 # govind_project
-create model and curd operators
+create model and curd operators using this model we can access data